u-blox/c030-dev/README.md

 +---------------+----------------------+-------------+-------------+--------------------------+-----------------+
 ```

-If you get back the platform ST_PLACEHOLDER (target_id commencing 0799) then you will need to get mbed to pretend it is a C030 board.
+If you get back the platform NZ32_SC151 (target_id commencing 6660) then you will need to get mbed to pretend it is a C030 board.
 You can do this with the following command:

-`mbedls --mock 0799:UBLOX_C030`
+`mbedls --mock 6660:UBLOX_C030`

-Now you can build and run the tests for this project on that board with the following command line:
+Now you can build and run the tests for all of mbed with the following command line:

+`mbed test`

+Or if you want to test just the drivers in the directory, use the following command line:

 `mbed test -n driver*`